InformaticsMatters/kubernetes-ansible-projects/README.md

 ## Updating the clone

-To update the root project you can use a standard `git pull` but this will not update the content of your submodules.
-Read the [submodule] documentation **Pulling Upstream Changes from the Project Remote** section for a better understanding of how the man project and its submodules behave.
+Should anything change in the upstream repositories, while you can update the root project using the standard `git pull` this will not update the content of your submodules.

-To pull everything from the remote you can run this command: -
+To pull _everything_ from the remote you can run this command: -

     git pull --recurse-submodules

+>   Read the [submodule] documentation's
+    **Pulling Upstream Changes from the Project Remote** section for a better understanding of how the root project and its submodules behave.

 ## Working on a submodule

-Editing submodule code correctly is often a complicated affair.
+Editing submodule code correctly is a complex affair.
 You have to do some extra steps if you want changes in a submodule to be tracked.
-As a result you are _strongly advised_ to first read the [submodule] documentation's **Working on a Submodule** section for a better understanding of how to edit and commit any changes _before_ you make any changes to the submodule code.
+As such you are _strongly advised_ to read the [submodule] documentation's **Working on a Submodule** section first.
+It will help you understanding how to edit and commit changes in a submodule.

 ---